 Business blogging is not new, it started over a decade ago.
-And blogging is important to the marketing efforts of small and medium size accounting firms.
+And blogging for CPAs is important to the marketing efforts of small and medium size accounting firms.

-As we revealed in part-1 Blogging for Accountants, a major important aspect of business blogging is inbound lead-inquiry generation via organic search.
+A major important aspect of business blogging for CPAs is in-bound lead-inquiry generation via organic search.
 Regular blogging increases search visibility by a significant measurable metric, and that means more inbound leads.
 And inbound marketing leads cost less overall, and with a higher conversion rate, than ‘outbound’ generated leads (ie, email, direct mail, Adwords, etc.)

 But… after speaking with dozens of bookkeepers and accountants over the past several months, when asked about blogging, the typical response is “We don’t have time” or “I wouldn’t know what to write about”.
 (Wrong answer)